 Some individuals consider a durable POA for health care document to be an alternative to a living will.
-However, others view these as complementary documents since a living will allows an individual to express their desired choices while the durable POA for health care document allows an individual to designate someone to carry them out.
+However, others view these as complementary documents since a living will allow an individual to express their desired choices, while the durable POA for health care document allows an individual to designate someone to carry them out.

 5. If an older adult has no one to designate as their health care proxy, who will make their medical decisions?

 If an older adult does not have anyone they can or want to appoint as their health care proxy, the court will intervene and appoint a public guardian to make health and medical decisions after receiving a filed petition and determining the individual’s incapacity.
-In some states, the probate court establishes this type of relationship under a public guardianship whereas in others it is under a public conservatorship.
+In some states, the probate court establishes this type of relationship under public guardianship, whereas in others, it is under a public conservatorship.